telerik/document-processing-docs/libraries/radwordsprocessing/editing/insert-documents.md

 	</tr>
 	<tr>
 		<td>Insert the source document between runs.
 Source document contains multiple sections.</td>
 		<td>All of the blocks in the source document’s first section will be inserted at the current editor position.
-All the next sections from the source document will be inserted as well as separate sections.
+All the next sections from the source document will be inserted as separate sections.
 The last section in the result document will have section properties of the section from the target document where the editor position is when the InsertDocument() method is invoked.</td>
 	</tr>
 	<tr>
 		<td>Insert the source document at the beginning of the target document.
 Source document contains single section.</td>